Why Curiosity Matters More Than Ever

 3. Celebrate Questions, Not Just Answers

-When you reward people for curiosity—not just correctness—you create a culture that values exploration over perfection.
+- When giving rewards to people for curiosity, not correctness, make a culture that gives importance to exploration over perfection.

 4. Mix Disciplines

-Cross-disciplinary teams are 60% more likely to produce breakthrough innovations, according to a study from the National Bureau of Economic Research.
+- Cross-disciplinary staff cause 60 percent of breakthrough innovations, based on a study from the National Bureau of Economic Research.

-The good news is anyone can practice it.
-Curiosity isn’t about IQ or degrees.
+- A good option is anyone working on it.
+Curiosity is not about IQ or degrees.
 It’s about mindset.

 He once said, “Curiosity is the only fuel that doesn’t run out.
 As long as you keep asking questions, you’ll keep moving forward.”